Skip to main content

 The end popup box is enabled by default, but you can add a message if you wish.

-Textual messaging refers to popups with text and media that you can show to the player during the gameplay.
+In-game prompts refer to popups with text and media that you can show to the player during the gameplay.

 By default, the puzzle player only sees a popup box at the end of the game with their score.
 By adding a start and pause message, you can display a popup box at these stages of the gameplay as well.

-Steps to change the textual messaging
+Steps to change the in-game prompts

-Changing the textual messaging
+Changing the in-game prompts

 1. Go to the PuzzleMe dashboard.